 If you’ve got a great idea for a world-changing product or invention, then you should share it!
 But only after you’ve patented your idea, of course.
 Otherwise, you may find that your grand idea becomes someone else’s wild success.

 Now that you know how to get a patent, you could meet with influential inventors and get your foot in the door.
-Once you’ve made an impression with your new and notable invention, you might be the one to fund upcoming business patents.
+Once you’ve made an impression with your new and notable invention, you might be the one to fund upcoming business opportunities.

 If you enjoy this article, then check out this related article concerning small businesses!